ExaltedGG/renownfarming/server/index.md

 ![Roles](https://raw.githubusercontent.com/WolfHQ/renownfarming/gh-pages/images/infochannels.png)

+All channels are subject to the server's rules and members are responsible for everything they post and share.

 `#rules` - If you're new to the server, this is the only channel you'll see until you read and agree to abide by them.

 `#get-access` - Will become available once you've accepted the rules.
 Users here will be able to self-assign roles such as platforms, region, and game modes to get access to channels they're interested in.